espocrm/documentation/administration/server-configuration.md

 ### Unix-like systems

-To setup a crontab on a Unix-like system, take the following steps:
+To setup crontab on Unix-like system, take the following steps:

 1. Login as administrator into your EspoCRM instance.
 2. Go to the Scheduled Jobs section in the administrator panel (Menu > Administration > Scheduled Jobs) and copy the string for the crontab.
 It looks like this one: